-- On Linux, use curl to send HTTP Requests to an HTTP-based API.
+- On Linux, use curl to send HTTP Requests to an HTTP-based REST API.

-- In PowerShell, use Invoke-RestMethod to send an HTTP Request to an HTTP-based API.
+- In PowerShell, use Invoke-RestMethod to send an HTTP Request to an HTTP-based REST API.

 To invoke an HTTP REST-based API:

-- HTTP Request to login – Send an HTTP Request with user credentials.
-The exact login URL or session creation URL is in the API documentation.
+- HTTP Request to login – Send an HTTP Request with user credentials to the login URL or session creation URL detailed in the API documentation.

-- Read API Documentation – Use the API’s documentation to find the URLs and HTTP Methods (Commands) to invoke the API.
+- Read API Documentation – Use the API’s documentation to find the URLs and HTTP Methods and JSON Arguments to invoke the API.